sisselj/Software/README.md

 Arduino Lib/ contains all the libraries used in the ino files.

-Temp.ino is a basic program for get the temp
+Temp.ino is a basic program for getting the temp

 Temp_LCD.ino is a program for getting the temp and showing it on an LCD-display.